Last updated on March 29, 2023

-Most natural diamonds have yellowish or brownish tints which significantly affect their value.
+Most natural diamonds have yellowish or brownish tints that significantly affect their value.
 That is why the diamond trade has always sought ways to improve undesirable diamonds by enhancing their colour.
-Let’s see what are colour enhanced diamonds, and what types of diamond colour treatments and enhancements there are.
+Let’s see what are colour enhanced diamonds and what types of diamond colour treatments and enhancements there are.

 What Are Colour Enhanced Diamonds?